DAVID RAMBO, PhD

 Professional Service and Collaborations

-• Review Board Member — Angelaki: Journal of the Theoretical Humanities — December 2017 to Present
+• Review Board Member — Angelaki: Journal of the Theoretical Humanities — December 2017 to May 2023

-• Write reports on article submissions regarding suitability for publication.
+• Wrote reports on article submissions assessing suitability for publication.

 • Collaborate on artistic projects and critical writing with faculty, graduate students, and visiting scholars.